 Producing is tightly bound to how many workers you have (you can increase that by “producing” more workers at villages) and resources produced stay on the board until they are spent.
 That means that you have to protect them since they can be captured by other players.

 There are five (tile specific) different resources: food, wood, metal, oil, and workers.

 After you have gained some resources, you can start building up your faction by:

-- deploying mechs (which unlocks more special abilities: moving over rivers, moving through lake or tunnels etc),
+- deploying mechs (which unlocks more special abilities: moving over rivers, moving through lakes or tunnels, etc),

-- building structures (which give extra bonuses every time you play corresponding action on player mat: resources, power, popularity or mine to mine movement),
+- building structures (which give extra bonuses every time you play corresponding action on your player mat: resources, power, popularity or mine-to-mine movement),

 - upgrading your player mat: pay less to trade more resources or power, produce at more tiles, make it cheaper to deploy mechs,